ibrado/jekyll-viewsource/README.md

 [![Gem Version](https://badge.fury.io/rb/jekyll-viewsource.svg)](https://badge.fury.io/rb/jekyll-viewsource)

-*JekyLl:ViewSource* is a plugin for [Jekyll](https://jekyllrb.com/) that generates your content's plain or pretty Markdown and HTML source code files that you can easily link to.
+*Jekyll:ViewSource* is a plugin for [Jekyll](https://jekyllrb.com/) that generates plain or pretty Markdown and HTML source code pages from your content.

 ## Installation